Moisturizing DIY Pumpkin Lavender Body Butter, The Ultimate Fall Luxury

 This homemade Pumpkin Lavender Body Butter will last three to four months.
 I recommend storing body butter in three separate four ounces containers.
 Keep one container in the bathroom for everyday use and the others in the fridge for longer shelf life.
 Add a printable body butter apothecary label to your containers of DIY Pumpkin Lavender Body Butter.
 I printed a sheet and punched a hole in the top of each label.
 Then wrapped twine around each container to secure the label as a tag.
 Find set of six on a standard letter size sheet in the Life-n-Reflection Resource Library.

 How to Use DIY Pumpkin Lavender Body Butter

 I’m sure you’ve heard the term, “A little goes a long way”.
 Well, in this case it really does.
 Place a small amount into your hands and massage into the skin in a circular motion.
 The body butter will melt into the skin at contact.
 Due to the shea butter it will be a little greasy to start.
 As it soaks into your skin is going to feel silky smooth!

 Don’t miss the free printable body butter apothecary label in the Resource Library.
 New to essential oils?
 For a detailed look at what an essential oil is, read more here.
-Get a bottle of lavender essential oil in the essential oil starter kit I began with.
+Get a bottle of lavender essential oil in an essential oil starter kit.